LordVonAdel/structron/readme.md

 `index` is the start address of the elementto load.
 If a string is given, it will read the value from another member with that name.

 When `relative` is set to true, the index is relative to the start of the parent struct.

+### `struct.addRule(rule)`
+Adds a rule.
+A rule is like a test.
+If it is not successful, an error will be added to the report.

 ## Inbuilt Types
 These inbuilt types are accesiable with `Structron.TYPES.`